 On my first encounter, with these I found myself thinking “what exactly is a Brunel?
 And how do you loop one?”.
 Well, let me answer this for you.

 I am still not sure what a Brunel is (Google couldn’t tell me), but The Brunel Loops are sound patches within Spitfire’s eDNA engine.
 They aren’t just loops that you drag into your DAW; there is more to it.
 Explaining the engine itself is beyond the scope of this review, but if you are curious, you can check out what they say about it here.
 It is very cool.
 This engine certainly has the sound designer in me interested.
 I can already see myself spending hours of fun with it.

 A wide range of patches is included.
 Each patch contains one loop – is use that word reluctantly, though.
 They feel more like synth patches to me.
 From organic patches made from real recordings to mangled recordings, through patches created entirely within eDNA, there is something for everyone.
 The engine itself appears extremely versatile and clearly offers a lot of possibilities.

 Most of the loops are very rhythmic.
-They’re often split over the keyboard in sections of 8th, 16th, and 12th notes.
-All of them are pitch controlled.
+They’re often split over the keyboard into sections of 8th, 16th, and 12th notes.
+All of them are pitch-controlled.
 Instantly, they reminded me of chase scenes and other such scores.
 I expect them to be very useful in all kinds of scoring situations.
 I will certainly come back to them more often than not.

 Stephenson’s Steam Band